 A substantial part of this new, vulnerable urban population is likely to comprise rural-urban migrants driven by water stress, floods and other climate-related problems that make rural living untenable.
-They are most likely to move into urban and peri-urban slum communities with poor infrastructure and services (United Nations 2009).
+They are most likely to move into urban and periurban slum communities with poor infrastructure and services (United Nations 2009) and often located on marginal land more prone to flooding and other climate hazards (ISF-UTS and SNV 2019).
 Although rural communities often face similar challenges due to poverty, lack of appropriate infrastructure or know-how, and other factors, sanitation deficiencies are particularly critical in urban and peri-urban slums (Rognerud et al. 2016) due not least to the population density.
+Furthermore, communities in these conditions are less likely to receive information about how to adapt their sanitation facilities to climate hazards (ISF-UTS and SNV 2019).